Hipo/hipo-typescript-eslint-config/README.md

 ## Usage

-Set your eslint config to:
+Update your ESLint config file (`.eslintrc.*`) to use the `"@hipo/eslint-config-typescript"` by adding it inside extended configuration array:

 ```
 {